DitteGilsfeldt/Organ_Failure_Following_Cardiac_Surgery/README.md

-# BSc Project – Organ Failure Following Cardiac Surgery
+# Project – Organ Failure Following Cardiac Surgery
 *The Use of AI for Prediction Modelling*

 ### Main Focus